 I have also listed these postpartum essentials in a “head to toe” order so that you can follow along, or go straight to what you need.

-Also, you might want to grab one of these handy FREE “Hospital Bag Checklist” for Baby, Mom, and Dad while your at it, so that you don’t forget a thing!
+Also, you might want to grab one of these handy FREE “Hospital Bag Checklists” for Baby, Mom, and Dad while you’re at it so that you don’t forget a thing!

 Alright!
 Let’s get packing…

-The last thing you want to deal with, especially as you learn how to breastfeed, is to have hair in your face.
+The last thing you want to deal with, especially as you learn how to breastfeed, is to have hair on your face.